 Grosser Preis von Berlin Trainer Statistics

-Here are the Grosser Preis von Berlin trainer statistics over the last 10 renewals for trainers who have entries in the 2025 renewal; those not listed have not had a runner.
-(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top Grosser Preis von Berlin trainer statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 Trainer | R-W-P | Win | EW |